2014 Storms in Falmouth, Cornwall

 February 18, 2014

-We’ve had quite a few enquiries about how we have survived during the stormy weather and indeed whether The Rathgowry Guesthouse withstood the elements.
+We’ve had quite a few enquiries about how we have survived during the stormy weather and indeed if The Rathgowry Guesthouse in Falmouth Cornwall, withstood the elements.
 So, I thought I would write a quick post to set peoples minds at rest!

 It’s true to say that the Cornish coastline – north and south has taken quite a battering over the last few months with one storm following another.